International marriage; law applicable to matrimonial property regimes

 There are many misunderstandings about the applicable law.
 For instance, many married couples think that the place of the solemnization of marriage is the determining factor.
 For a Spanish/German couple that was married in Madrid, but has thereafter taken up residence in Germany, it does not by definition mean that Spanish law applies.
 And it is often assumed that the nationalities of the parties is the determining factor.
 It is thought that Dutch law should apply anyway to a marriage of a Dutch couple residing in Dubai.
 However, this cannot be assumed just like that.
 To find out which law applies, it must first be considered whether the Convention on the Law Applicable to Matrimonial Property Regimes or the Regulation applies.
 This can be simply determined by looking at the time at which the marriage has been solemnized.

-If you have any questions regarding this article, please contact Irene Kroezen for further information.
+If you have any questions regarding this article, please contact Sandra Verburgt for further information.